Skip to Navigation

 Eden Project

-Come and explore this giant hothouse with its modern domes rising out of the Cornwall countryside, filled with plants from all over the world, ranging from the tropical rainforests to the Mediterranean climates.
-A great place to learn about nature in a fun, interactive way.
+Go and explore this giant hothouse with its modern domes rising out of the Cornwall countryside, filled with plants from all over the world, ranging from the tropical rainforests to the Mediterranean climates.
+A great place to learn about nature in a fun, interactive way, not matter what time of year you visit.

 Best for: Ages 3 and up